yeagerai/genlayer-js/README.md

 ```bash
 $ npm install genlayer-js
 ```
-Here’s how to initialize the client and connect to the GenLayer Simulator:
+Here's how to initialize the client and connect to the GenLayer Simulator:

-### Reading a Transaction
+### Basic Client Setup
 ```typescript
 import { localnet } from 'genlayer-js/chains';
 import { createClient } from "genlayer-js";